Picking the right insurance agency management system can feel overwhelming.

 QQ Catalyst covers the basics – client and policy management, notes, attachments, tasks, and renewals.

-It also includes built-in marketing tools, such as email campaigns and lead tracking.
+It also includes built-in marketing tools, such as email campaigns and lead tracking, which can help agencies identify cross sell opportunities within their existing client base.

-That said, it lacks many of the advanced features and automations found in larger systems.
+That said, it lacks many of the advanced features and automations found in larger systems, such as robust sales automation and streamlined sales processes that optimize new business and renewals.

 Customization is limited.
 You can personalize some screens and reports, but the workflows are fairly fixed.